maryambkhan/cpnt262-group-assignment3/README.md

  - Fetching was success.
  - Just created the structure of home page might have to change hero image becouse tess is working on it.
+ - I just finished creating a local api for services page and now i am going to test it if it works becouse i have this problem with navigation so i cant see live changes.

  ## Problem
  - cant find `#app` error updating dependencies  i am not sure what is that.